supnate/dojos/README.md

 ## Installation
 Dojos depends on [NodeJS](http://www.nodejs.org) v0.6+ and [Dojo Toolkit](http://www.dojotoolkit.org) v1.7+
+NOTE that you need Dojo source code version to run on NodeJS but not compressed version.
+Because built dojo seems only for browser environment.
 Dojos folder needs to be the sibling of dojo and dojox folder,  resulting in a directory structure like the following:

 * `dojo` - Provides the AMD loader